SingularityX-ai/penify-blogs/docs/commit-summary-with-cli.md

 layout: doc
 ---

-# Simplify Git Commits with Penify-CLI's Summary Generator
+# Simplify Git Commits with Penify-CLI's Commit Summary Generator

 Good commit messages are crucial for any project.
 They help you and your team understand why changes were made.
 But writing clear, informative messages can be time-consuming.
 That's where Penify-CLI comes in.